 includes physical characteristics, blood group and some social information.

-We work with clinics in the UK to provide non-anonymous, or “identifiable” egg donation treatment and if this is important to you, please let us know and we will give you more information about it.
+We work with fertility clinics in the UK to provide non-anonymous, or “identifiable” egg donation treatment and if this is important to you, please let us know and we will give you more information about it.

 What are the required diagnostics and are these the only tests I need?